 - 1. The biggest restriction on serial communications is the fact that XTM is slower than most real PCs.
 Although the XTM serial ports can be set to speeds of 115200 bits per second, not many applications will be able to keep up with receiving data at that speed. - On a real PC, software which directly programs the UART chip can set any bit rate it wants.
 EPOC32 only supports the following bit rates: 50, 75, 110, 134, 150, 300, 600, 1200, 1800, 2000, 2400, 3600, 4800, 7200, 9600, 19200, 38400, 57600 and 115200 bps.
 Any other figures set by your PC software will be rounded up to the nearest EPOC bit rate. - 3.
-The XTM serial ports will always obey hardware flow control on output, using the Clear To Send (CTS) signal.
+The Communication Settings dialogue allows you to force XTM serial ports to always obey hardware flow control on output, using the Clear To Send (CTS) signal.
 That is, XTM will not transmit characters when the CTS signal is off, even if your DOS program tries to ignore CTS.
 This is so that hardware flow control works fast enough for external devices like modems and printers, even though the emulator response to modem signals is rather slow.
 The side effect is that simple serial cables which ignore the CTS pin will not work.
-If you are not using CTS for flow control you must strap it high by connecting it to RTS, or some other convenient signal. - 4.
+If you are not using CTS for flow control you must turn it off in the Communication Settings dialogue box. - 4.
 The XTM serial port modem signals have significant timing differences compared with real PC ports.
 The delay between setting a bit in the UART and the corresponding serial port wire changing state in a real PC is a few microseconds.
 In XTM the same period could be 2 milliseconds.

 The delay between a change of state in an external modem pin and the corresponding change being observed in the UART is a few microseconds on a real PC.
 In XTM, the same change can take 50 milliseconds to be reported.
 Many direct-connect communications packages which use the modem control lines to handshake between two PC's will therefore not work on XTM.